Reconstruction of the Eyelid may include:

 Eyelid tendon tightening (canthopexy) or repositioning (canthoplasty) can be performed through a lower eyelid incision and are typically performed to help support the eyelid in the healing process and to help prevent secondary ectropion.

-The incisions for most reconstructive procedures are closed with deeper absorbable sutures and a combination of dissolvable and permanent sutures in the skin.
+The incisions for most reconstructive procedures are closed with deeper absorbable sutures and a combination of dissolvable and durable sutures in the skin.
 In pedicle flaps there may be open areas which area dressed with non-adherent gauze and anti-bacterial ointment.
 All eyelid incisions are dressed only with ointment that is safe for the eye and cooling gel eye masks.

 After Care & Recovery